Belleyy/StashPluginRescrape/README.md

 # StashPluginRescrape

-Made this plugins to rescrape URL to get Tags/Details that i don't have in my database before.
+Made this plugins to rescrape my URL to get Tags/Details that i don't have in my database before.

 - Added configuration to `stash_interface.py`